 These are usually worn around your thighs or ankles and tend to be used to strengthen leg muscles and Hip Flexors.
-This in turn helps to improve your stance, speed, balance and quickness in the ring.
+This in turn helps to improve your stance, speed, balance, and quickness in the ring.

 Shadow Boxing Resistance Suit

-Shadow boxing with resistance bands benefits
+Shadowboxing with resistance bands benefits

 Does not rely on gravity

-Unlike with shadow boxing with light dumbbells or egg weights.
+Unlike shadow boxing with light dumbbells or egg weights.
 You won’t feel the gravity pushing down on your arms and shoulders.
 Instead, you are using the pushing motion against the resistance of the band, which will help you train longer and focus on the punching technique more.

 Diversifies your workout

 If you are bored of doing the typical Shadow boxing exercises, using resistance bands will change up the training session.
 You mix and match these which makes them great fun to use.
-For example you can do 6 shadow boxing round workouts.
+For example, you can do 6 shadow boxing round workouts.
 3 rounds with resistance bands and 3 without, so you can feel a big difference in your speed without them.

 Perform more reps than weights

-As resistance bands are usually a lot lighter than small dumbbell or egg weights.
+As resistance bands are usually a lot lighter than small dumbbells or egg weights.
 You will be able to train a lot longer and do more reps.
 As much as weights can be a good thing, sometimes you will also want to condition yourself with different training tools in the same session to last longer.